kenchoong/Setel-assessment/README.md

 At the end, I just realize that Step Function is the best solution for this assessment, cause Lambda is very hard to control the time at the background, certainly once hit, get response imediately.
 I didnt thought this at the beginning.
 If given me few more days, I will definitely try using Step Function.
 My bad, but never mind, by now, it is what it is.
 By the way, let me know if able to give me few more days. 😂🤣

 ### Thats it.
 Thanks for reading.
-If anything, just let me know in issue, I want to learn from you.
+If anything, just let me know in issue.